Ayush2102/grpc-stock-trading-platform/README.md

 ## Tech Stack
 - Java 17 · Spring Boot 3 · gRPC · GraphQL · Protobuf
-- MongoDB · Maven (multi-module) · Docker & Docker Compose
+- Apache Kafka · MongoDB · Maven (multi-module) · Docker & Docker Compose
 - Prometheus · Grafana · Micrometer (metrics collection)

+## Event-Driven Architecture (Kafka)

+Order execution is handled asynchronously using Kafka.

+- `PlaceOrder` persists the order with status `ACCEPTED`
+- An `OrderPlaced` event is published to Kafka
+- A Kafka consumer executes the order, updates the portfolio, and marks the order `EXECUTED`

+This design decouples order submission from execution and enables eventual consistency and retry-safe processing.

 ## gRPC APIs (Server)